open-mmlab/mmengine/docs/en/advanced_tutorials/basedataset.md

 ### ConcatDataset

-MMEngine provides a `ConcatDataset` wrapper to concate datasets in the following way:
+MMEngine provides a `ConcatDataset` wrapper to concatenate datasets in the following way:

 ```python
 from mmengine.dataset import ConcatDataset